hentai-chan/cpp-template/README.md

 From here on you can use the visual debugger on VS Code to create new builds by using the short cuts <kbd>ctrl</kbd><kbd>shift</kbd><kbd>B</kbd> followed by <kbd>F5</kbd>.

+## CI Configuration

+Go to <https://ci.appveyor.com/> add grant access to your repository.
+Rename the executable in line 20 from `out/hello.sln` to your executable as defined in `CMakeLists.txt`.